RWhiteDwarf/blog/content/post/2022/map_any_region_with_ggplot2_part_II.md

 For storing the data I have chosen to use [SQLite](https://www.sqlite.org/index.html) through the R package [RSQLite](https://rsqlite.r-dbi.org/).
 If you are not familiar with SQL databases I recommend you to start with a general google search and then come back to the documentation of SQLite and the R package.
 I chose SQLite because we needed to have something light and portable that would allow us to move the information easily from country to country rather than a centralized database where we could store everything, but a very similar approach can be applied using other types of SQL databases.

-The function `dbConnect()` generates the SQLite file if it does not exist yet then we give SQLite the order to create the tables `orgs` if doesn't exist yet, and the structure for such table.
-Next we search for the coordinates of one entry using `coords_from_city()` and finally we send it to the database.
+The function `dbConnect()` generates the SQLite file if it does not exist yet.
+Then we give SQLite the order to create the tables `orgs` if doesn't exist yet, and the structure for such table.
+Next we search for the coordinates of the entries one by one using `coords_from_city()` and finally we send it to the database.
 In that way we could stop the process at any time and continue later by simply retrieving the table `orgs` from the database, compare it with our original data and move forward from what is missing.
 For that, the column `ID` is critical, it is the column that allows us to link an entry between the original data, the R data.frame and the SQL table.

 ![Function webscrap_to_sqlite() in detail](/post/2022/map_any_region_with_ggplot2_part_II/maps_webscrap_to_sqlite.png)